Work · 2022–present

 Curate a batch, send to reviewers, collect yes / maybe / no votes

-Two small web apps I built with Claude.
-On the first, I review the finished colorways and pick which ones are worth showing.
-The second goes to family reviewers, who vote Yes / Maybe / No on each design and can leave a note.
-Every vote is saved automatically, so I can see what resonated before committing anything to production.
+Two small web apps I built with Claude Code.
+In the First Cut web app, I review the finished colorways and pick which ones are worth showing.
+The second app, Design Review, goes to family reviewers, who vote Yes / Maybe / No on each design and can leave a note.
+Every vote is saved automatically to Airtable, so I can see what resonated before committing anything to production.

 Feedback loop workflow